Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Global Complexification

-\vs{0.4cm} If one deals with parametric global complexification there is the problem to ''lift'' the open property from the univariate case into the multivariate case since fiberwise open does not imply open.
-So we set up the concept of high parametric global complexification (see also \cite{16} for the ideas).
+When establishing results about $l$-ary parametric global complexification by an induction on the independent variables there is the problem to ''lift'' the open property of $Z_t \subset \mathbb{C}^l$ from $l=1$ to higher $l$ since "fiberwise open" does not imply open.
+So we set up the concept of high parametric global complexification (see also~\cite{17} for the ideas).
+For $m \in \mathbb{N}$ let $u$ range over $\mathbb{R}^m$.
+In the following $(u,x)$ and $(u,z)$ are serving as tuples of independent variables of families of functions parameterized by $t$.